 Over the last 12 months, the stereotypical image of the fashion girl has been turned on its head.
 Forget leg-sculpting stilettos and waist-whittling frocks because right now the Insta crowd only has eyes for "ugly" fashion trends.
-From chunky sneakers and nerdy knits to slime green and Hawaiian shirts, ironically, it looks like bad taste has become the gold standard for style in 2019.
+From chunky trainers and nerdy knits to slime green and Hawaiian shirts, ironically, it looks like bad taste has become the gold standard for style in 2019.

 If you need further evidence of this shift, look at the latest dress trend to grace Instagram feeds: smock dresses.
-Originally worn by laborers, the smock style went on to become a popular style for children's fashion in the 19th century.
+Originally worn by labourers, the smock style went on to become a popular style for children's fashion in the 19th century.
 It can be identified by its voluminous silhouette that hangs loosely on the body and the ruched fabric, which typically features on the shoulders and bust.

 Yes, it does vaguely resemble a granny's nightgown, but in true Instagram style, it has been transformed into a must-have item.
-Luckily, there is a broad spectrum of styles—from full-on florals by M.92 to a slightly less challenging horse-print mini by Ganni.
+Luckily, there is a broad spectrum of styles—from full-on florals by M.92 to a slightly less challenging moon-print mini by Ganni.

 We're not going to pretend it's an easy trend to style, because many of us have become accustomed to not wearing items with such volume.
 I would recommend heeled, knee-high boots during winter (this'll stop your legs from looking short), and barely there sandals come summertime with a colourful bag and statement earrings (think pearls or chunky gold hoops).